top of page

 Ayahuasca usually provides one with a huge variety of experiences and insights, often several of them in the course of a few hours.
 They can be emotional, physical, intellectual, creative, or ontological.
 The Israeli cognitive scientist Bennie Shannon in his Oxford Press book "The Antipodes of the Mind" has gone into exhausting detail to classify the types, based on reports and on his own experience.

-The particular Ayahuasca experience of this day resulted in a sudden shift of the perspective from which I perceived the world.
+The particular Ayahuasca experience of this day resulted in a sudden shift in the perspective from which I perceived the world.

 In Mahamudra meditation, some other terms for such a perspective are "view", "base of operation" (D. P. Brown & Thurman, 2006), "perspective" or "perceptual position", or "way of looking" (Rob Burbea 2015).